Welcome to Paprika Recipe Manager!

-When you're finished entering in your recipe, press the Done button to save your changes.
+When you're finished entering in your recipe, press the Save button to save your changes.

-You can edit the recipe later by pressing the Edit button in the recipe screen.
+You can edit a recipe by pressing the Edit button in the upper right corner of the recipe screen.

-These the fields that you can enter when you create or edit a recipe:
+These are the fields that you can enter when you create or edit a recipe: